zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 #### Procedure if the service is not trusted

 If your service is not trusted, you may receive a response with the HTTP status code [502 Bad Gateway](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/502) and a JSON response in the standardized format for error messages.
-The following request is an example of when this errror response may occur.
+The following request is an example of when this error response may occur.

 **Example:**